malulsos/WeatherAPI/README.md

 # WeatherAPI Project

 ## Description
 This project is a Flask-based web application designed to provide real-time weather data.
-It integrates with Windy.com's Point Forecast API and Map API to display weather information for various locations across England.
+It integrates with the Windy.com Point Forecast API and Map API to display weather information for various locations across England.

+It also includes a chatbot built using the chatterbot library to provide real-time weather info conversationally and gets its data from Open-Meteo.

 ## Installation